 Another way to prepare for the 5.0 "Bebo" version is to install the Gutenberg plugin while using the 7.9.8 version of WordPress.
 (Pro-tip: Make a backup of site files and database before updating WordPress and installing new plugins).
 If the site continues to work well with Gutenberg installed, all should go well with the 5.0 update.
 If the content is not displaying correctly with Gutenberg, install the Classic Editor plugin.
 By doing so, this will set the post and page editor back to the Classic TinyMCE version.
 When WordPress is upgraded to 5.0, the Classic Editor will remain the default editor because of the Classic Editor Plugin.

 To those who are new to using WordPress, the upgrade to WordPress 5.0 "Bebo" may be a seamless transition.
 Experienced users will need to check their theme and current plugins to confirm compatibility with the 5.0 version.
 As always, make sure to make a backup of the site's files and database before updating and installing plugins.
-Please see the article How to Generate/Download a Full Backup for more information.
+Please see the article How to Generate & Download a Website Backup for more information.
 WordPress 5.0 "Bebo" will change how users create content for sites and provide an overall better user experience.